JackYan.com

 Levy: Happy about Knowing What to Expect in 2007.
 Cupertino, Calif.: Happy About 2007.

 I am pretty sure I was in 2006’s as well, but never mind, I am in 2007’s, with half a dozen predictions.
 Mitchell reckons the accuracy rate is down to around 85 per cent now, but that is still better than hit-and-miss.
 Darn it, I left out the iPodPhone, but there’s always next year.
-On release, it is offered with a 50 per cent discount.

 National Image and Competitive Advantage, 2nd ed.

-Jaffe and Nebenzahl: National Image and Competitive Advantage: the Theory and Practice of Place Branding , 2nd ed.
+Jaffe and Nebenzahl: National Image and Competitive Advantage: the Theory and Practice of Place Branding, 2nd ed.
 København: Copenhagen Business School Press 2006.

 Eugene and Israel follow up their successful book on national image and expand the chapters slightly to include nation branding.